jfhbrook/matanuska/README.md

 2. Define variables
 3. Check conditionals
 4. Run loops
+5. Define functions
-5. Edit files in a BASIC style REPL
+6. Edit files in a BASIC style REPL

 However, some important capabilities are still missing, including (but not limited to):

 1. System commands and shell jobs
-2. Functions
+2. Define closures
 3. Arrays and other higher level types
 4. Compiler level type assertions
 5. Multi-line instructions